OlyaOlya2608/CV_test/docs/cv.md

 **About the company:**
 X5 Tech is an IT division of **X5 Group**, one of the largest retail companies in Russia.
 Focuses on developing digital products, cloud platforms, and big data solutions for retail.

-**My role:**
+**Achievements/Tasks:**
-- Created and maintained product documentation in Confluence (user guides, manuals, instructions).
+- Created and maintained product documentation in Confluence (user guides, step-be-step guides, manuals).
 - Updated the Technical Writers knowledge base
 - Collaborated with developers, BAs, and stakeholders to align docs with business needs.
 - Edited colleagues’ texts, reducing inconsistencies and improving readability.